4ndrelim/4ndrelim.github.io/content/blog/hong-kong/index.md

 <br>

 Give it a few years.
-Then speak to these survivors.
+Then speak to the survivors.

 They are successful, but jaded.
 Sunken eyes in their early thirties.
 Vast wealth accumulated, so much that trivialities no longer matter.
 They eat without looking at prices, spend without batting an eyelid. **After all, they can well afford it, so why stress over balancing desires and costs?** <br> And yet, when you speak to them, something clearly went awry.